Edinburgh-College-of-Art/Ediburgh-College-of-Art.github.io/_courses/dwd/cpanel-sftp-setup.md

 ---
 layout: page
-title: Playground SFTP Setup
+title: cPanel SFTP Setup
 course: Dynamic Web Design
 ---

-An easy way to edit your site directly on the cPanel server is to connect via SSH File Transfer Protocol (SFTP)
+An easy way to edit your site directly on the cPanel server is to connect via SSH File Transfer Protocol (SFTP).
+This guide covers how to upload files over SFTP with PHPStorm.

 ***